-- Faster Wireless Networking The DIR-605L provides up to 300Mbps wireless connection with other 802.11n wireless clients.
-This capability allows users to participate in real-time activities online, such as video streaming, online gaming, and real-time audio. - Compatible with 802.11b and 802.11g Devices The DIR-605L is still fully compatible with the IEEE 802.11b and IEEE 802.11g standard, so it can connect with existing 802.11b and IEEE 802.11g PCI, USB and Cardbus adapters. - Cloud Service The DIR-605L features a new cloud service that pushes information such as firmware upgrade notifications, user activity, and intrusion alerts, to the mydlink app on android and apple mobile devices. to insure that your router is up-to-date with the latest features, mydlink will notify you when an update is available for your router. - You can monitor a user's online activity with real-time website browsing history, maintaining a safe and secure environment, especially for children at home. - Easy Setup Wizard Through its easy-to-use Web-based user interface, the DIR-605L lets you control what information is accessible to those on the wireless network, whether from the Internet or from your company's server.
+- Faster Wireless Networking The DIR-300 provides up to 54Mbps\ wireless connection with other 802.11g wireless clients.
+This capability allows users to participate in real-time activities online, such as video streaming, online gaming, and real-time audio.
+The performance of this 802.11g wireless router gives you the freedom of wireless networking at speeds 5x faster than 802.11b. - Compatible with 802.11b and 802.11g Devices The DIR-300 is still fully compatible with the IEEE 802.11b and IEEE 802.11g standard, so it can connect with existing 802.11b and IEEE 802.11g PCI, USB and Cardbus adapters. - Advanced Firewall Features The Web-based user interface displays a number of advanced network management features including: - Content Filtering Easily applied content filtering based on MAC Address, URL, and/or Domain Name. - Filter Scheduling These filters can be scheduled to be active on certain days or for a duration of hours or minutes. - Secure Multiple/Concurrent Sessions The DIR-300 can pass through VPN sessions.
+It supports multiple and concurrent IPSec and PPTP sessions, so users behind the DIR-300 can securely access corporate networks. - User-friendly Setup Wizard Through its easy-to-use Web-based user interface, the DIR-300 lets you control what information is accessible to those on the wireless network, whether from the Internet or from your company's server.
 Configure your router to your specific settings within minutes.

-^{} Maximum wireless signal rate derived from IEEE Standard 802.11g and Draft 802.11n specifications.
+\ Maximum wireless signal rate derived from IEEE Standard 802.11g specifications.
 Actual data throughput will vary.
 Network conditions and environmental factors, including volume of network traffic, building materials and construction, and network overhead, lower actual data throughput rate.
 Environmental conditions will adversely affect wireless signal range.